Civil Wars (The Legend of Korra)

-"Civil Wars" is the third and fourth episode of the second season of the American animated television series The Legend of Korra, a sequel to Avatar: The Last Airbender, and the 15th and the 16th episode overall.
+"Civil Wars" are the third and fourth episodes of the second season of the American animated television series The Legend of Korra, a sequel to Avatar: The Last Airbender, and the 15th and the 16th episodes overall.
 Part 1 first aired on September 20, 2013, and Part 2 aired on September 27, 2013, on Nickelodeon in the United States.
 The episodes were written by series co-creator Michael Dante DiMartino.
 "Civil Wars, Part 1" was directed by Colin Heck and "Civil Wars, Part 2" was directed by Ian Graham.
 The two-part episode received generally positive reviews from critics, praising the storyline and the subplot involving Tenzin, Kya and Bumi but criticizing the subplot involving Bolin and Eska's troubled relationship.

 Synopsis

 Tensions and disagreements are suddenly stirring between the Southern and Northern Water Tribes; particularly since Northern soldiers have invaded the Southern tribe's home villages and palace.
 Avatar Korra attempts to restore harmony and understanding between the two, to no avail.
 Will the mighty Avatar be able to maintain order between her homeland and its sister tribe, or will everything erupt into chaos?